geudde/attic-chest/pages/13.reference/01.porden/docs.md

 1f6 • THE SEA. book i

-He ceas'd ; yet still the parting chiefs delay'd,
+He ceas'd; yet still the parting chiefs delay'd,
-For still in musing mood Marino staid ;
+For still in musing mood Marino staid;
 Perchance fond fancy trac'd the form and mien, ,5C

 And all the beauties of his bride unseen.
 When lo ! two damsels to the presence came.
-Whose graceful forms might colder hearts inflame :
+Whose graceful forms might colder hearts inflame:
 The one a veil's depending folds conceal'd,
 The other shone in all her charms reveal'd,
 And all unbound her flowing locks appear,